nicc777/kubernetes-cicd-lab-local/task_06_setup_jenkins_build_for_test_application.md

 ![Suspend Pipeline 3](screenshots/suspend-management-pipeline-03.png)

 > **Note**
-> The pipeline script can be found in the local file [`deployment-maintenance/application_suspend.py`](./deployment-maintenance/application_suspend.py)
+> The pipeline script can be found in the local file [`deployment-maintenance/application_suspend.py`](./deployment-maintenance/application_suspend.py).
+This file is also in the `deployment-maintenance` repository

 ## The `awesome-application-delete-expired` pipeline